 For example, if the card has reached its expiry date, a specific credit card code will display on your terminal.
 This code helps you and your customer determine the reason the card did not go through.

-In the case that a card is reported stolen or lost, a credit card code will tell you that you should hold the card and return it to its issuer.
+In the case that a card is reported stolen or lost, a credit card code will tell you to hold the card and return it to its issuer.
 This type of code helps you protect your business and card owners from fraudulent activity.

 Credit card codes are a quick and easy way to immediately identify the reason behind any card payment problems in your business.

-If you’re a business that accepts payments via terminal, the answer is more than likely, yes.
-In fact, payment terminals will follow the same credit card codes, which makes it easy to spot the reason a credit card is not processing.
+If you’re a business that accepts credit or debit cards, the answer is more than likely yes.
+In fact, payment terminals will follow the same credit card codes, which makes it easy to spot the reason a transaction is not processing.
 Still, the exact reason a card is declined will depend on the credit card issuer–the code simply provides a basic context for the error.

 You may be wondering, what is the issuer meaning?
 The issuer is the bank, credit union, or any other financial organization issuing the credit card or debit card to its customers.
 In most cases, the card issuer will be determining if a card is eligible for transactions.
-Because the issuer is the most common point of contact credit card issues, the issuer meaning is just the definition, or meaning, the issuer assigns to each code.
+Because the issuer is the most common point of contact for credit card issues, the issuer meaning is the definition assigned to each code.

 Credit Card Decline Codes

-While there are numerous credit card codes–such as error and hold codes–it’s declined codes that most commonly indicate a transaction will not be possible with the card.
+While there are numerous credit card codes such as error and hold codes, it’s declined codes that most commonly indicate a transaction will not go through.
 There are numerous declined codes that refer to anything from an expired card to insufficient funds.